Kotlin/dokka/docs/topics/dokkatoo-migration.md

    }
    ```

-   > In DGP v2, this plugin ID outputs HTML by default.
+   > The default output format for DGP v2 is HTML.
 For more information about getting Javadoc output, see
    > [Select documentation output format](#select-documentation-output-format).
    >
    {type="tip"}

+   Alternatively, you can use [version catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog) to enable the Dokka Gradle plugin v2.

 2. In the project's `gradle.properties` file, set the following opt-in flag with helpers to activate the new plugin version: